What's In the Archive

 Much of the material in this archive relates to the intelligence available at the time the evacuation was ordered.
 The Commission on Wartime Relocation and Internment of Civilians (CWRIC), which later recommended the payment of redress and an apology to Japanese evacuees, ignored the vast majority of what is here, was totally ignorant of MAGIC, and erroneously concluded that there was no military necessity.

-In order to understand the flaws of the Commission's investigation the intellgence section of its report and the addendum the general counsel wrote on MAGIC after the report was published have been included in this archive.
+In order to understand the flaws of the Commission's investigation the intelligence section of its report and the addendum the general counsel wrote on MAGIC after the report was published have been included in this archive.
 Once they are compared with the vast amount of intelligence information that is found in the rest of the archive, it will quickly become obvious that the Commission should have spent more time understanding the intelligence that actually led to the evacuation instead of investing so much effort in building a case based on "racism, war hysteria and a lack of political will."

 Many individuals have used the Commission's findings to support their own private belief that there was no need for the evacuation.
 They have also ignored the preponderance of intelligence evidence that has been available as well as the international modus operandi of Imperial Japan.
 When they have tried to discredit the legal basis for the evacuation much of their effort has been directed at the Final Report submitted by Lt.
 Gen. John DeWitt, Commanding General, Western Defense Command, who in the melodrama of historical revision has been cast in the role of villain for ostensibly ordering the evacuation.
 A copy of that report is included.